 cyber-girlfriend

-Build or customize an owner-only proactive companion system with a cyber-girlfriend persona, configurable guardrails, optional share sources, and runtime-specific integration hooks.
-Use when the user wants an assistant to initiate messages, maintain relationship tone, learn lightweight preferences, or feel more like a character than a utility bot.
+Build or customize an owner-only proactive companion system with a cyber-girlfriend persona, configurable guardrails, lightweight relationship memory, and optional topical share hooks.
+Use when the user wants an assistant to initiate messages, keep a relationship-aware tone, or feel more like a companion than a reactive utility bot.
+For OpenClaw implementations, keep the real per-mode task prompts and delivery behavior in live cron jobs; use the bundled script only for pacing, state, and context preparation.

 Safety Notice